ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 ### When to use it

-Use `FullJoin` whenever you need a reconciliation, a diff, or a "which side is missing what" report over two in-memory sequences.
+Use `FullJoin` whenever you need a reconciliation, a diff, or a "who did not show up on the other list" report over two in-memory sequences.
 Keep the memory profile in mind: the inner sequence is fully materialised into a lookup, so put the smaller sequence on the inner side.
-If you are querying a database, EF Core 11 translates `Queryable.FullJoin` to `FULL JOIN` on SQL Server.
+Against a database, EF Core 11 translates `Queryable.FullJoin` to `FULL JOIN` on SQL Server.
 EF Core 11 is still in preview at the time of writing, so check the provider you use before relying on it.

 That covers combining data that is already in memory.
 The next feature is about the data on its way in: the order request that arrives at `POST /orders` and has to be checked against systems you can only reach asynchronously.